smartbitnl/intro-to-kubernetes-workshop/labs/rolling-updates.md

 * Use multiple replication controllers with a single service
 * Deploy a canary application for testing

+a developer needs to update.
+Now what?
+Can not show deployment controller, future or new product.
+See about deployment controller yourself.
 ## Send the Canary
+launch version 2.0 of application.
 ```
 kubectl run inspector-canary \
   --labels="app=inspector,track=canary" \